 (a) Research Papers: these papers are fully documented, interpreted accounts of significant findings of original research.
-The maximum acceptable length of a Research Paper is 8000 words (less 350 words for each normal-sized figure or table you include).
 Authors should aim for no more than eight figures per paper.
 Any non-essential figures can be included in the Supplementary Material (see Supplementary Material section below).
 Papers not conforming to these guidelines may be rejected, at the Editor's discretion.

 (b) Review Papers: these are critical and comprehensive reviews that provide new insights or interpretation of a subject through thorough and systematic evaluation of available evidence.
-They should not normally exceed 8000 words.
-Manuscripts exceeding 10,000 words will not be accepted for review.
+We would not expect to receive a review paper that is shorter than 8000 words.

 (c) Mini Review: these are short, timely articles that summarise recent developments in a field without providing an exhaustive review of all the literature.
 We encourage Mini-Reviews which propose provocative new ideas or which challenge currently accepted opinions.
-The maximum accepted length for a Mini-Review is 3,000 words, including the abstract (no more than 200 words) and references.
+We would expect a Mini Review to be around 3000 words.
 Section headings should be short and informative.
-No more than four figures can be included.
+No more than four figures should be included.

 BEFORE YOU BEGIN

 You will be required to accept the IWA Publishing Ethics Statement for Authors when you submit your paper to the journal.
 The statement covers authorship, originality and conflicts of interest.
 Please read this statement to ensure your submission complies.